argshook/zettelkasten/about.md

 ---

-When working with a computor, I really enjoy taking a lot of notes.
+When I'm with computer, I really enjoy taking notes.
 Over time I streamlined the note taking process pretty well, to the point where taking notes is very straighforward.

 For a while i had the idea to share some of those notes.
 But there were some problems, for example: